 Better communication means better collaboration.
 A contractor scheduling app that provides real-time communication will enhance transparency.

-Crews will be encouraged to share their concerns or directly contact team members, and nothing will be lost in email traffic.
+Crews will be encouraged to share their concerns or directly contact team members; nothing will be lost in email traffic.
 After all, throughout the project, it is crucial to keep communication alive between stakeholders.
 Poor internal communication can cause project delays.

 Construction project management software cost